FlorisHendriks/HTTP_provisioning/README.md

 * -s you **must** specify the hostname of the VPN server
 * -id you **must** specify the identifier of the app you registered (see prerequisites)
 * -cs you **must** specify the client secret you created for the app (see prerequisites)
-* -t you **must** specify the token you can receive from the eduVPN vpn-user-portal or api
+* -t you **must** specify the token which you can receive from the eduVPN vpn-user-portal or api

 In the same directory Powershell_Daemon.ps1 is created
 ### Step 3